sequitur/raconteur/docs/situation.md

 - Built-in support for the most common types of hypertext interactions: Inserting text, replacing text, adding text, and binding custom actions to hyperlinks.
 - `content` among other properties can be defined as either a string, or a function that returns a string.
 This makes it very easy to refactor simple situations with static text into complex situations with dynamic text.

+## current-situation and sections

+Raconteur creates the `content` from each new situation as a new `<section>` element on the page.
+This enables situations to be styled, but it's important to note that Raconteur also relies on tracking which of those sections has the `#current-situation` id; whenever a new situation with content is entered, that id is applied to that situation's section and stripped from all others.

+Writing into this element is useful for adding content just before the options list, and it's also the default behaviour of Raconteur writers.
+This does mean that if you are using Undum's low-level API to write to the end of the content spool, you probably want to use `system.writeInto()` to write inside the current situation.

 # Exports

 ## situation(name, spec)